simonspa/corryvreckan/src/algorithms/ImproveReferenceTimestamp/README.md

 #### Parameters
 * `improvementMethod`: Determines which method to use.
 Trigger timestamp is 0, average track timestamp is 1.
 Default value is `1`.
 * `signalSource`: Determines which detector plane carries the trigger signals.
 Only relevant for method 0.
 Default value is `"W0013_G02"`.
+* `triggerLatency`: Adds a latency to the trigger timestamp and shifts time histogrammes back to zero.
+Default value is `0`.

 #### Plots produced
 No plots are produced.